NescobarAlopLop/homomorphic_lab/README.md

  i have used public key encryption because I assume that client should not have the access to the model and the server should not see the clients data.
- In case server is used for computation only and client is in charge of generating all the data then symmetric key encryption migh be of benefit, mainly because of reduced size of transferred bytes.
+ In case server is used for computation only and client is in charge of generating all the data then symmetric key encryption might be of benefit, mainly because of reduced size of transferred bytes.

 cat meow: